How To Apply For Benefits

 How do I file a claim?

-You may file online at labor.idaho.gov/claimantportal.
-We do not file claims over the telephone.
+You may apply at labor.idaho.gov/claimantportal.
+We do not accept claims over the telephone.
 If you do not have Internet access or need help filing online, you may file at your nearest local Idaho Department of Labor office.
 If you are filing a claim against Idaho, but live in another state, you may also file your claim online at labor.idaho.gov/claimantportal.

 Where is the nearest local office?